Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 2. From the login form, click **Login with SSO**.

-3. You will be redirected to the Identity Provider (IdP) that the {{site.konnect_short_name}} admin has configured.
-Sign in using your IdP's credentials.
+3. After you are redirected to the Identity Provider (IdP) that the {{site.konnect_short_name}} Admin configured, sign in using your IdP's credentials.

 4. Once you've logged in, you will be redirected to the {{site.konnect_short_name}} catalog.